mhaugrud/msumcspy/_sources/ClassesBasics/PrivateAttributes.rst

    The only way to access private attributes is through the methods that are provided in the class definition.
 This protects the attributes from misuse. **Information hiding** is the second central principle of object-oriented programming.

 .. note::
    In contrast to other programming languages like C++ and Java, Python only partially supports information hiding.
+The reason for this is that the designers of the Python language believe programmers should be mature enough to know that they should **never** directly access attributes.